MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-assign-workspace-aks.md

 1. On the **Parameters** tab, clear the **Only show parameters that need input or review** option.

-1. Select a **LogAnalyticsWorkspaceResource** ID from the dropdown menu.
+1. Select a **LogAnalyticsWorkspaceResourceId** value from the dropdown menu.

    :::image type="content" source="../media/defender-for-containers/drop-down-menu.png" alt-text="Screenshot that shows the dropdown menu for Log Analytics workspace resource ID." lightbox="../media/defender-for-containers/drop-down-menu.png":::